-- 74 Each of the charity trustees has a duty, in exercising functions as a charity trustee, to act in the interests of the organisation; and, in particular, must:- - 74.1 seek, in good faith, to ensure that the organisation acts in a manner which is in accordance with its purposes; - 74.2 act with the care and diligence which it is reasonable to expect of a person who is managing the affairs of another person; - 74.3 in circumstances giving rise to the possibility of a conflict of interest between the organisation and any other party: - 74.3.1 put the interests of the organisation before that of the other party; - 74.3.2 where any other duty prevents him/her from doing so, disclose the conflicting interest to the organisation and refrain from participating in any deliberation or decision of the other charity trustees with regard to the matter in question; - 74.4 ensure that the organisation complies with any direction, requirement, notice or duty imposed under or by virtue of the Charities and Trustee Investment (Scotland) Act 2005. - 75 In addition to the duties outlined in clause 74, all of the charity trustees must take such steps as are reasonably practicable for the purpose of ensuring: - - 75.1 that any breach of any of those duties by a charity trustee is corrected by the charity trustee concerned and not repeated; and - 75.2 that any trustee who has been in serious and persistent breach of those duties is removed as a trustee. - 76 Provided he/she has declared his/her interest and has not voted on the question of whether or not the organisation should enter into the arrangement - a charity trustee will not be debarred from entering into an arrangement with the organisation in which he/she has a personal interest; and (subject to clause 77 and to the provisions relating to remuneration for services contained in the Charities and Trustee Investment (Scotland) Act 2005), he/she may retain any personal benefit which arises from that arrangement. - 77 No charity trustee may serve as an employee (full time or part time) of the organisation; and no charity trustee may be given any remuneration by the organisation for carrying out his/her duties as a charity trustee.
+- 77 Each of the charity trustees has a duty, in exercising functions as a charity trustee, to act in the interests of the organisation; and, in particular, must:- - 77.1 seek, in good faith, to ensure that the organisation acts in a manner which is in accordance with its purposes; - 77.2 act with the care and diligence which it is reasonable to expect of a person who is managing the affairs of another person; - 77.3 in circumstances giving rise to the possibility of a conflict of interest between the organisation and any other party: - 77.3.1 put the interests of the organisation before that of the other party;

-78 The charity trustees may be paid all travelling and other expenses reasonably incurred by them in connection with carrying out their duties; this may include expenses relating to their attendance at meetings.
+- 77.3.2 where any other duty prevents them from doing so, disclose the conflicting interest to the organisation and refrain from participating in any deliberation or decision of the other charity trustees with regard to the matter in question; - 77.4 ensure that the organisation complies with any direction, requirement, notice or duty imposed under or by virtue of the Charities and Trustee Investment (Scotland) Act 2005. - 78 In addition to the duties outlined in clause 77, all of the charity trustees must take such steps as are reasonably practicable for the purpose of ensuring: - - 78.1 that any breach of any of those duties by a charity trustee is corrected by the charity trustee concerned and not repeated; and - 78.2 that any trustee who has been in serious and persistent breach of those duties is removed as a trustee. - 79 Provided they have declared their interest and have not voted on the question of whether or not the organisation should enter into the arrangement a charity trustee will not be debarred from entering into an arrangement with the organisation in which they have a personal interest; and (subject to clause 80 and to the provisions relating to remuneration for services contained in the Charities and Trustee Investment (Scotland) Act 2005), they may retain any personal benefit which arises from that arrangement. - 80 No charity trustee may serve as an employee (full time or part time) of the organisation; and no charity trustee may be given any remuneration by the organisation for carrying out their duties as a charity trustee. - 81 The charity trustees may be paid all travelling and other expenses reasonably incurred by them in connection with carrying out their duties; this may include expenses relating to their attendance at meetings.